thyangjes/thyangjes.github.io/README.md

 Currently an MPH student studying epidemiology and biostatistics at Boston University School of Public Health.

-Former Clinical Research Associate with relevant work experience in the pharmaceutical/biotech industry.
+Former Clinical Research Associate with relevant work experience in the pharmaceutical and biotech industry.

 Skilled in data manipulation and statistical model programming in R, SAS, SQL, and MS Excel.